edvin/pillar/docs/concepts/event-store.md

 - `stream_id` – logical stream name (e.g. `"document-<uuid>"`)
 - `stream_sequence` – per‑stream version (1, 2, 3, …) for each `stream_id`
 - `event_type`, `event_version`, `event_data`, `occurred_at`, `correlation_id`

+On PostgreSQL, the `events` table can be range- or hash-partitioned (for example by `stream_id` or by time) without changing Pillar’s code.
+Partitioning is done entirely in your migrations/schema; the EventStore works against the logical table name.

 Two convenience methods help with diagnostics and dashboards: